ZUD0/javascript_projects/README.md

 # javascript_projects
-Some starter javascript projects. base file the is like the starter template for all the other files
+Some starter javascript projects. base file is like the starter template for all the other files